Majc23/GifApp/README.md

 All the gifs are displayed on a single screen and when searching for the topic, a history was generated on the screen.

+The information shown in the application is obtained from the API http://api.giphy.com/v1/gifs/search

 ## Installation

 To get started please follow the steps below: